Back to blog

 AI Wearable App Development: Sensor Fusion, Privacy, And MVP Architecture

-Plan AI wearable app development with sensor fusion, privacy, edge vs cloud inference, MVP scope, validation metrics, and architecture tradeoffs.
+Plan AI wearable app development with sensor fusion, HealthKit and Health Connect privacy, edge vs cloud inference, MVP scope, validation gates, and architecture tradeoffs.

 Share

-AI wearable app development architecture showing wearable sensors, companion app, consent layer, edge AI, cloud AI, and MVP decisions
+AI wearable app development architecture showing sensors, consent, edge AI, cloud AI, model monitoring, and launch gates

 Nitin Dhiman, CEO at NextPage IT Solutions